Sunny090623/Local-Multimodal-RAG-Based-on-PageIndex/README.md

 ## 🔄 Recent Enhancements

-We recently added major enhancements to the local chat experience, state persistence, and layout navigation:
+Major enhancements was added to the local chat experience, state persistence, and layout navigation:

 1. **Interactive Notebook Dashboard**:
    * Introduced a modern dashboard home page (`/`) that manages all workspaces and notebooks dynamically.